predict-idlab/RR-GCN/README.md

 # RR-GCN
-Code for the paper ["R-GCN: The R Could Stand for Random"](https://arxiv.org/abs/2203.02424), written in [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric)
+[PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) code for the paper ["R-GCN: The R Could Stand for Random"](https://arxiv.org/abs/2203.02424)

 ## Minimal example
 This snippet generates train and test node embeddings for a KG stored as a PyG Data object.